by Josephine D. Lock

 “Ideas always come and go in my mind, but I try my best to make things that will last forever, maybe even lifetimes, a piece that may get passed down from one generation to the next.”

 What is next?
 Where does Jenny see herself taking the company in the future?
-Branching out into other accessories, expanding into clothing, and working on special projects with other designers and brands are just a few of the plans she has in mind.
+Branching out into other accessories, expanding into clothing and creating her own custom t shirts, as well as working on special projects with other designers and brands are just a few of the plans she has in mind.

 As she continues to build her company, it’s clear that the best of Jenny Dayco is yet to come and personally, I cannot wait to see what she will have accomplished after another decade of Dayco is complete.
 Until then, let’s all keep singing the Jenny anthem because as you now know, she truly is good.
 Happy 10 years Jenny Dayco!